Why is Our Work Urgent?

 Classical Tibetan is a language of the Tibeto-Burman family, related to other languages of the Himalayan region (and perhaps, very distantly, to Chinese).
-While the language itself is unrelated to Sanskrit or any other Indic languages, its written script, based on an Indian prototype, was developed in the 7th century for the purpose of translating the sacred Buddhist texts brought to Tibet from India.
+While the language itself is unrelated to Sanskrit or any other Indic languages, its written script, based on an Indian prototype, was developed in the seventh century for the purpose of translating the sacred Buddhist texts brought to Tibet from India.

-Demand for Buddhist Texts
+Rising Demand for Buddhist Texts

 The past few decades have seen a steadily burgeoning interest in the study and practice of Buddhism in the West, as well as a resurgence of interest in some Asian societies that are traditionally associated with Buddhism.
 Many people find it difficult to deepen their studies or practice because of the lack of Buddhist texts available in languages that they can comprehend.

-Prevent Further Losses
+Preventing Further Losses

 Completing the Legacy

-New insight into the evolution of Buddhist philosophy and narratives over the centuries and across different cultures will be revealed, benefiting both the secular––the academic researchers and general public; and the religious––Buddhist teachers, students and practitioners.
+New insight into the evolution of Buddhist philosophies and narratives over the centuries and across different cultures will be revealed, benefiting both the secular––the academic researchers and general public; and the religious––Buddhist teachers, students and practitioners.

 Over the centuries, translation has played a crucial role in the survival and revival of Buddhism.

-Buddhist traditions that still exist in some parts of the world, such as Japan, China, Korea, Tibet, Bhutan, Thailand, Sri Lanka, and Burma, have survived in large part because our ancestors compiled and translated many of the original texts into their own languages.
+Buddhist traditions that still exist in some parts of the world, such as Japan, China, Korea, Tibet, Bhutan, Thailand, Sri Lanka and Burma, have survived in large part because our ancestors compiled and translated many of the original texts into their own languages.